2 variables with max truncation order 10

 julia> y = rand(3); # transparent to non-TPS types

-The second macro, @FastGTPSA! can be prepended to the LHS of an assignment, and will fill a preallocated TPS with the result of an expression. @FastGTPSA! will calculate a TPS expression with zero allocations, and will still have no impact if a non-TPS type is used.
+The second macro, @FastGTPSA! can be prepended to the left-hand side of an assignment, and will fill a preallocated TPS with the result of an expression. @FastGTPSA! will calculate a TPS expression with zero allocations, and will still have no impact if a non-TPS type (even if immutable) is used.
 The only requirement is that all symbols in the expression are defined:

 julia> t = ComplexTPS64(); # pre-allocate